BloxBetting/BloxTools/README.md

   - The score updates automatically every frame, providing a smooth experience.

 - **Manual score update**:
-  - Allows the user to manually trigger a score update using the "Re-Check" button in the event of joining a battle mid way or visiting an old battle.
+  - Allows the user to manually trigger a score update using the "Update" button in the event of joining a battle mid way or visiting an old battle.

 ## 💻 Installation 💻